mcarmanize/esfriend/README.md

 Introducing ESFriend.
 A coordinated set of python wrappers for powerful applications on macOS, coming together to form a malware analysis sandbox.
 These application wrappers cooperate with each other using MongoDB to pass control to the next step.

+## October 17 2022 Update:

+**I didn't realize the snapshot restoration feature through the macOS repair menu could serve as a free (but slower) replacement for Deep Freeze, so technically this whole sandbox is free (minus hardware cost)!**

+**I've added the option to use eslogger output instead of ESF Playground on macOS Ventura (where eslogger is available).
+I'm still working on parsing the output and gathering additional data.
+This at least gives me the ability to investigate the more complex output of eslogger in comparison to ESF Playground.**

 ## Free applications:
 ESF Playground - https://themittenmac.com/the-esf-playground/